hardingnj/INDA_h3bionet/Instructions.md

 ###Task 3:
 A: Using tabix create a new vcf file in the output directory, containing only positions in kelch13.
 This file should be called `kelch13_variants.vcf`.

-B: Compress this file using bgzip
+B: Compress this file using bgzip.
+What is the file size before and after compression? (`ls -lah`).

 C: Index this file using tabix